-As most of the search engines are improvising their algorithms day by day an increase in the advertisement cost makes SEO an important strategy in the industry.
+As most search engines are improvising their algorithms day by day and increasing the advertisement cost, SEO is a vital strategy in the industry.

-on-page and off page optimization are the type of SEO techniques.
-On-page SEO is activities carried out inside your website to increase the authority and traffic of the website and off-page, SEO is the activities carried out outside of your website to increase the authority and traffic of your website.
+On-page and off-page optimization are the types of SEO techniques.
+On-page SEO is activities carried out inside your website to increase the authority and traffic of the website.
+Off-page SEO is the activities carried out outside of your website to increase the power and traffic of your website.

 Difference between on-page and off-page SEO?

-Both on-page and off-page SEO are complementary strategies but they are used in different stages, different levels but for the same purpose: For building authority and to increase the traffic of the website.
+Both on-page and off-page SEO are complementary strategies.
+Still, they are used in different stages, at different levels but for the same purpose: To build authority and increase the website’s traffic.

 On-page and off-page SEO techniques

-It will be overwhelming to know what is on-page SEO and off-page SEO techniques used but implementing the same can be a tedious job as there are more than 200+ on-page and off-page techniques are used in SEO and the most important factors are discussed below with a detailed explanation and impact of implementation
+It will be overwhelming to know what on-page SEO and off-page SEO techniques are used, but implementing the same can be a tedious job as more than 200+ on-page and off-page techniques are used in SEO.
+The most critical factors are discussed below with a detailed explanation and impact of implementation.

 What is On-page SEO?

 The activity of optimizing different sections and elements of each page of the website that boost your search engine rankings is called On-page SEO (also known as “on-site” SEO).
-The search engine result pages (SERP) ranking is determined by various ranking factors including page speed, alt text, optimized content, keywords, meta descriptions, title tags, responsiveness, etc.
+The search engine result page (SERP) order is determined by various ranking factors, including page speed, alt text, optimized content, keywords, meta descriptions, title tags, responsiveness, etc.

-On-page SEO is one of the important factors that determine your SERP ranking of a webpage.
+On-page SEO is one of the essential factors determining your SERP ranking of a webpage.
 Both content and technical elements help to improve the quality of the page.
-So, the better on-page SEO can attract the most relevant website traffic to your website.
+So, better on-page SEO can attract the most relevant website traffic to your website.